Maliheh Afnan: Work

 Afnan talked about her work as having layers and enjoyed the idea of the “layers” of life showing themselves in her work.
 She demonstrated her pieces having the layers of old civilizations, and said her layers of colour are similar to layers of the sun lain over the paper.

 While she isn’t as known for them, Afnan also worked with plaster reliefs.
 She would create a mould and fill it with plaster, removing it once it is dry.
 She painted over the plaster using “earth colours, burnt, rust colours.”

 She also created what one might call portraits, instead of calling them personages.
 While portraits have specific models, hers are not of any person in particular.
 She referred to them as amalgamations of people she has known, people she has seen, and people she has imagined.

 Afnan rejected labels like “Middle Eastern Artist” and “Female Artist,” insisting those are just things that happen to be true.
 She believed that if instead of focusing on what makes people different, we should focus on our “common denominator” of humanity, and that the world would be better for it.

 She also expressed her love for accidents.
 Afnan said that she never planned her work ahead of time, and said, “Often the accident is much more profound than what you are planning to do and what you are doing."
 A story she told by this is one about an old plaster relief—her old cat, while she was away, knocked over one of her plaster tablets.
 When she glued it back together, she discovered it looked “10 times better” than the original.
 This is hand in hand with her desire to see the funny side in everything.
 “Even the most terrible tragedies have a funny side,” she said.
 She believed it was the humour of tragic situations that kept things from getting too hopeless, no matter the situation.

 Afnan also expressed the belief that it is important to stick to your personal principles.

-Public works

-Exhibitions

-Maliheh Afnan has been featured in a number of exhibitions, including: